benwilcock/pcf-axon-cqrs-demo/README.md

 # pcf-axon-cqrs-demo

-Demonstrate the use of CQRS and Event Sourcing with PCF using the Java based Axon Framework by Trifork
+Demonstrate the use of CQRS and Event Sourcing with PCF using Axon Framework Version 3.